May 28, 2018

-Mergers and Acquisitions (M&As) can be a difficult experience for an employee.
+Merger and Acquisition (M&As) can be a difficult experience for an employee.
 After all, it takes ages to adapt to a company’s culture and environment.
 The new transition might bring in new culture, people and mindsets working under different leadership, along with the fear of unforeseen work culture issues.

 M&As can be a source of speculation and uncertainties.
-This is because, more often than not, mergers and acquisitions deal with eliminating redundant job descriptions and implementing entirely new working methods.
+This is because, more often than not, merger and acquisition deal with eliminating redundant job descriptions and implementing entirely new working methods.

 This means employees may be laid off or transferred into entirely new work zones, each of which comes with its own set of complications.